 Theories are developed as sequences of type-theoretic definitions building on each other.
 At the lowest level we have definitions accommodating particular propositions.
-Lemmas and theorems for particular theories (e.g., numbers, lists) are accommodated with plain definitions.
+Lemmas and theorems for particular theories (e.g., numbers, lists) are accommodated with declared constants hiding their definitions.
 Theories will build on each other, but in the end all theories are derived from a small set of type-theoretic principles.